LOOKING FOR ASSISTANCE

 Yes.

 Families will have 122 days to use the benefits from the date they are issued.
 If there is any unspent benefit on the 122nd day, the benefits will be removed from the child’s card.
-After, benefits are expunged, they can not be reissued.
+After, benefits are expunged, they cannot be reissued.

 A notice will go out to the families 30 days prior to expungement warning them of the unspent amount on the card.